Skip to Content

 DAY 1: The Highlights of Venice

-Other touristy attractions are the Rialto Bridge, Venice’s most famous bridge on the Canal Grande (if you get there in the morning, you’ll find a busy fish market, too), the Gallerie dell’Accademia (another wonderful museum of Italian visual art, if you didn’t get enough in Milan), and almost all the churches on the island.
+Another tourist attraction is the Rialto Bridge, Venice’s most famous bridge on the Canal Grande.If you get there in the morning, you’ll find a busy fish market, too.
+Then there’s the Gallerie dell’Accademia, a wonderful museum of Italian visual art, and almost all the churches on the island.

-Since you have only 2 days and there is a ton to see, I recommend going on the comprehensive Venice in A Day Tour on your first day.
+Since you have only 2 days and there is a ton to see, I recommend going on the comprehensive Venice in A Day with St. Mark’s Basilica, Doge’s Palace & Gondola Ride on your first day.

 The tour will bring you to the St. Mark’s Basilica and the Doge’s Palace with skip-the-line access, and on a 30-minute gondola ride, before exploring the backstreets of Venice led by your guide who will tell you all about the city’s history.
 I’ve gone on multiple tours led by Walks, and the guides were always amazing.
 Highly recommended. ➥ BOOK IT HERE